 We are proud to support the organisations that are important to our employees.
 Through our Matched Giving Program, BHP matches personal donations made by our employees to eligible not-for-profit organisations at a ratio of 2:1, meaning that for every dollar donated by our employees BHP donates two dollars.

-Our Matched Giving Program currently features over 100 eligible organisations around the world, with their official chapters (if applicable) in other locations also eligible.
+Our Matched Giving Program currently features over 100 eligible organisations around the world.

 Riesgo